Training and development technology

 - technical trainer

-- develop interactive content through a learning management system to deliver webinar/distance education and training
+- Development interactive content through a learning management system to deliver webinar/distance education and training.

 Projected growth of profession